-In connection with the Quarterly Report of Corvus Pharmaceuticals, Inc. (the "Company") on Form 10-Q for the fiscal quarter ended June 30, 2016, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Richard A. Miller, President and Chief Executive Officer of the Company, and Leiv Lea, Chief Financial Officer of the Company, respectively, do each hereby certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Corvus Pharmaceuticals, Inc. (the "Company") on Form 10-K for the fiscal year ended December 31, 2016, as filed with the Securities and Exchange Commission (the "Report"), Richard A. Miller, President and Chief Executive Officer (Principal Executive Officer) of the Company, and Leiv Lea, Chief Financial Officer (Principal Financial and Accounting Officer) of the Company, each hereby certifies, pursuant to the requirement set forth in Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. § 1350), that, to the best of his knowledge:

-- The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - · The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Report, to which this Certification is attached as Exhibit 32.1, fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the period covered by the Report.